 - possible dates

-- grade level, and total number of students
+- age of participants, and total number of learners

 - any questions or concerns